Shiina18/tactics_ogre_one_vision_mod_challenges/five_skill_rules/readme.txt

 This is just a simple test to see how the rules work and if they need to be further refined.

-The team is quite rough now and can be further refined.
-For example, with Witch as a teammate, Absorb MP in Trickster is not necessary.
+The team is put into use for the first time, quite rough now and can be further refined.
+For example, with Witch as a teammate, Absorb MP in Trickster is not necessary, and I haven't thought about the buff plan at the first 2 turns.

 No unique class is used this time, and the only shutdown tool we have in the party is Archer's bow's finisher and Trickster's dagger's finisher.